abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 SaasService is an infrastructural microservice that for multi-tenancy functionality and data store.

-### Identity-Server Authorization
+### AuthServer Authorization

-In order make make authorized requests to SaasService by applications/microservices, **SaasService scope** must have been granted for that client.
+In order to make authorized requests to SaasService by applications/microservices, **SaasService scope** must have been granted for that client.

-As default; Web applications (Mvc/Angular/Blazor), Web Gateway Swagger and Internal Gateway Swagger clients are granted to make requests to **SaasService** scope.
-The definition of this api resource and scope is done in `IdentityServerDataSeeder`.
+By default; Web applications (Mvc/Angular/Blazor) and Web Gateway Swagger applications are granted to make requests to **SaasService** scope.
+The definition of this API scope is done in `OpenIddictDataSeeder`.

 ### Database Configuration